ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 ### range

-Filters documents with fields that have terms within a certain range.
+Filters documents with fields having number attributes within a certain range.

 The range filter accepts the following parameters: